Why we love this tour

 - Pick up between: 8:00-8:45am from the bus transfer to Reykjavik city hotel

 New regulations have been implemented regarding the shuttle traffic in the downtown Reykjavik.
 We have therefore offered 12 pick up points instead of directly picking up guests from accommodations .
 Please click here for further information.

-- Hike in Egilsstaðir
+- Hike at Egilsstaðir

-- Whale watching tour from Dalvík
+- Whale watching in Dalvík